CURRICULUM

 Empowering Lifelong Learners

 At Burke Mountain Academy, our college-preparatory academic program fosters a passion for lifelong learning.
-Our expert faculty, 100% holding Master's Degrees or higher, is deeply committed to our students' success.
+Our expert faculty, who hold 100% Master's Degrees or higher, is deeply committed to our students' success.

 With an average class size of eight, BMA leverages an individualized approach to education.
 We focus on engaging students and empowering them to be partners in their educational journey.
 Here, students learn how to solve problems and think creatively in an academic environment that encourages exploration, growth, and the pursuit of knowledge.